 As the church grew to standing-room-only crowds, a search was made for a place to relocate.
 In 1972, the congregation purchased a 20-acre lot on the corner of Highway 109 and Rosedale Lane in Dawson Springs, and soon thereafter, work began on a large new sanctuary.
 Dedication of the new building was held in October of 1974.
 The dedication sermon was delivered by Rev. Joe David Sizemore, who had grown up in the church and now pastors in Cincinnati, Ohio.

 In 1989, Rev. David Bayer took the pastorate of Faith Temple United Pentecostal Church in Evansville, Indiana.
 The congregation then elected Rev. Robert E. Akers from Prescott, Arizona as the new pastor.
 Pastor Akers and his wife Glenda have two sons and two daughters-in-law.
 The eldest son, Bro.
 Rob, served as Assistant Pastor at AHC.
 He also taught high school at Heritage Christian Academy in Hopkinsville, where Sis.
 Ginger, his wife, was a part of the office staff.
 He also served as Youth Leader of Section I in the Kentucky District of the UPCI.
 He pursued his Master’s degree in Administration.
 On January 6, 2008, Pastor Akers became the Bishop (a.k.a.
 Senior Pastor) of our church when his son Bro.
 Rusty took on the mantle of being the pastor.
 To learn more about Pastor Rusty Akers and his wife, Sis.
-Mandy, please visit our Leadership page (currently in development).
+Mandy, please visit the Our Pastoral Family page.